LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/Experiments/Mini-Project.md

    - Experimental setup
    - Results & Discussions.
    - Conclusion
+8. The group needs to present the findings in the class.
 ## Online Resources
 * [How to read a paper - Prof. S. Keshav](http://ccr.sigcomm.org/online/files/p83-keshavA.pdf)